CueGCL: Cluster-aware Personalized Self-Training for Unsupervised Graph Contrastive Learning: Proposed Method

 Here, $y_{i,n}=1$ if $i = n$ and 0 otherwise, indicating the $n$-th element of the one-hot label vector $\boldsymbol{y}_i$. $\hat{y}_{i,n}$ is the $n$-th element of the prediction label vector $\boldsymbol{\hat{y}}_i$ and it calculates as:

-We align the clustering space in the downstream task with that in PeST, which achieves more consistent node embeddings.
+We align the clustering space in the downstream task with that in the representation space, which achieves more consistent node embeddings.
 Moreover, the cluster centers $\{\boldsymbol{\mu}_k\}_{k=1}^{K}$ are learnable, which means they can be optimized continuously during the training process.
-This provides additional training paradigms for our CEGCL to learn the personalized characteristics of each community, thereby enhancing the generalization capability of our model.
+This provides additional training paradigms for our CueGCL to learn the personalized characteristics of each cluster, thereby enhancing the generalization capability of our model.